-Marriage would seem wonderfully endearing to the single individual who has by no means married, and probably to the divorced man or woman who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for practically all of us is very a hard work at instances.
+Marriage looks wonderfully endearing to the single particular person who has in no way married, and perhaps to the divorced man or woman who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for almost all of us is fairly a challenging work at instances.
 (And I can say this even as a representative of my wife!).
-We carry so much of ourselves into our marriages – which is each a very good and a negative issue.
+We carry so significantly of ourselves into our marriages – which is the two a good and a poor issue.

-We bring in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not devote as well a lot money, not seek out to handle us, that they will want to commit time with us.
-We also deliver in expectations of what our partners need to carry to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into conscious due to our encroaching annoyance.
+We deliver in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not commit too considerably money, not seek out to manage us, that they will want to commit time with us.
+We also bring in expectations of what our partners should deliver to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be conscious due to our encroaching annoyance.

 Therapy For Relationships